vishakha-ramani/inferno-autoscaler/services/README.md

 ### Steps to run a demo of the control loop

 - Create a Kubernetes cluster and make sure `$HOME/.kube/config` points to it.
 - Run script to create terminals for the various components.
+You may need to `brew install term` and add terminal coloring support.
 (Hint: [Change OSX Terminal Settings from Command Line](https://ict4g.net/adolfo/notes/admin/change-osx-terminal-settings-from-command-line.html))

     ```bash
     cd $INFERNO_REPO/scripts